chandni0683/PyBer_Analysis/README.md

 ## Summary
 The three business recommendations to the CEO for addressing any disparities among the city types will be as follows:
 1.
+1. The weekly sum of fares have been highest for urban city type.
+More intiatives should be taken to increase the